Reductions of modular Galois representations of Slope (2,3): Introduction

 where $\parallel$ denotes exact divisibility. \end{theorem}

 This result is as predicted by the main theorem of \cite{BG}: Since the slope increases by a unit, here the reducible case occurs when $p^3 \mid p-r$ (whereas, in \cite{BG}, when $p^2 \mid p-r$).
 In \cite{A}, Arsovski examines whether the representation is irreducible or not, for a large class of slopes (integral and non-integral) and even weights, but does not specify it.
+In the cases where he eliminates certain factors (as in our \cref{sec:ElimJH}) his results are compatible with ours.
+Our results agree with the results of \cite[Section 4.2 Case (ii)]{GhateKumar} (where our $a = b+2$).
+Our results in \cref{sec:Xr-2} and \ref{sec:singular-quotients-x-r-2} are also compatible with those of \cite{GhateVangala}.

-Here we deal with all weights and compute the exact shape of the representation, but we could not address: \begin{itemize} \item the case $a = 5$ when $v(a_p^2) > v(\binom{r-2}{3}p^5)$ (to determine reducibility in \cref{sec:sepRedIrred}), and \item the case $v(a_p) = 5/2$ when $v(a_p^2 - p^5) \ne 5$. \end{itemize}
+Here we deal with all weights and compute the exact shape of the representation, but we could not address: \begin{itemize}